In this article

-For example, data received related to pupil’s assessments should never be published on the school’s website.
-When you determine what kind of information could be deemed excessive, we recommend investigating school forms and outlining which data is critical for the forms intended purpose.
+For example, data received relating to pupils’ assessments should never be published on the school’s website.
+When you determine what kind of information could be deemed excessive, we recommend investigating school forms and outlining which data is critical for the forms’ intended purpose.
 Any additional information should be marked as excessive and should not be collected.

 What should be covered in a school data protection policy?

-The purpose of the School Data Protection Policy 2018 is to educate all staff on how to process personal information fairly and safely.
-Your official school policy should provide practical guidance on how data can and cannot be handled, stored, or published.
+The purpose of a school Data Protection Policy is to educate all staff on how to process personal information fairly and safely.
+Your official school policy should provide practical guidance on how data can and cannot be handled, stored or published.
 All of this information must be regularly shared with employees.
 All school staff must receive adequate training on the confidentiality of personal information.

-Your school use policy should outline the necessary restrictions recommended to use mobile devices safely and securely.
-You must consider mobile access to the intent within school grounds, access to streaming and entertainment services, and restrictions on video messaging or information-based services.
+Your school Use Policy should outline the necessary restrictions recommended to use mobile devices safely and securely.
+You must consider mobile access to the internet within school grounds, access to streaming and entertainment services, and restrictions on video messaging or information-based services.

 On school premises, pupils should only be able to access chat rooms if they are related to education and closely monitored.
 All students should receive e-safety education, outlining the importance of protecting personal data that could identify them or others when using online chat portals.

 Your school website must display a detailed privacy statement that explains how the school uses any personal information that is acquired concerning data subjects.
 It should include information about how data is processed and stored.